serenahinton/Social-Media-and-Mental-Health-Analysis-Project/README.md

 The goal is to provide SocialTech Enterprises with data-informed insights and actionable recommendations that _will enable the company to create and maintain an online environment that promotes better mental health and well-being among its users_.

 I used this data set here: https://www.kaggle.com/datasets/souvikahmed071/social-media-and-mental-health

+The full project can be found on my medium blog: medium.com/@serenahinton